Welcome!

 Friction Lotions:

-The large friction lotions were available in several sizes and these were available for sale to the general public: 90cc, 175cc, 1/2 litre, and 1 litre.
-The fragrances included: Vermeil, Eveil, Caravane, La Vie en Fleurs, Cuir de Russie, Chypre Imperiale, Fleurs d'Ete, Fougere Argentee.
+For the general public, larger friction lotions were offered in several sizes—90cc, 175cc, 1/2 litre, and 1 litre—making them accessible for personal use.
+These larger bottles featured the same beloved fragrances found in the smaller salon sizes, including Vermeil, Eveil, Caravane, La Vie en Fleurs, Cuir de Russie, Chypre Imperiale, Fleurs d'Ete, and Fougere Argentee.

 Catalog numbers: